aviel207/Final_Project/README.md

 # Instructions for running the test vectors:

 		1. Implementation of the algorithm on the board as described above.
-		2. Open the "Test_vector.exe" from Software/Test Vectors Software/GUI App.
+		2. Open the "Test_vector.exe" Executable_files/Test_Vectors_exe/GUI App.
 		3. Enter the COM number of your computer
 		4. Select the number of test vectors you want to run
 		5. When "reset" instruction appears on the screen, press the reset button BTNU and press the "Enter" shown on the screen